vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 -   Docker:
-    Will be used to run a load injector, and may also be used to run MySQL on local workstation.
+    Will be used to run a load injector, and may also be used to run MySQL on your local workstation.

 -   MySQL Server 8+:
     You can run MySQL locally,
-    but running via docker will likely be more convenient installation.
+    but running via Docker will likely be a more convenient installation.
+    Note that MariaDB 10+ is an acceptable alternative to MySQL 8+, and the lab instructions should work equally well with MariaDB.

 -   TAS command line client `cf` cli